Best practices in setting up an operation in the Philippines with Staff Leasing

 What are the best practices and traits of success in Staff Leasing?

-Companies that succeed in establishing a rewarding operation in the Philippines typically follow these guiding principles:
+Companies that succeed in establishing a rewarding Philippines outsourcing operation typically follow these guiding principles:

-Actively participate during the initial stages.
-Make it a point to visit the leasing provider in person, not just via Skype.
+- Actively participate during the initial stages.
+Make it a point to either visit the leasing provider in person, or if travel is not possible, via Zoom meetings.
 Assist in or facilitate training, and collaborate with the local staff to establish clear processes and KPIs to ensure accountability.

 Offshoring is not just for large scale businesses any more – there are multiple models that can suit almost any business.
 Staff Leasing is the perfect middle ground for businesses that are looking to expand operations in the Philippines yet leverage the vendor’s expertise, resources, corporate infrastructure and assets for up to 30% of the cost of building a team onshore.